 2001 The Shell Factory, Fort Myers, Florida

-2013 Tennessee State Museum, Permanent Collection, Nashville, Tennessee
+2013 Tennessee State Museum, Acquisition into Permanent Collection, Nashville, Tennessee

-2013 Taube Museum of Art, Permanent Collection, Minot, North Dakota
+2013 Taube Museum of Art, Acquisition into Permanent Collection, Minot, North Dakota

-2011 Museum Acquisition, Permanent Tennessee State Museum, Tennessee
+2011 Tennessee State Museum, Acquisition into Permanent Collection, Nashville, Tennessee

 2010 Professional Development Support Grant, Tennessee